 Audience behaviour in OLV TV differs sharply from traditional television because digital viewers control what, when, and how they watch.
 Traditional TV audiences passively consume scheduled broadcasts, while OLV audiences engage through on-demand streaming, interactive formats, and personalized recommendations.

 This behavioural shift changes how advertisers design video campaigns and measure engagement.
 OLV TV provides real-time feedback through metrics like view duration, skip rate, and interaction rate, allowing brands to understand active attention rather than passive exposure.
-These behavioral insights enable precise content adaptation, ensuring every video impression aligns with the viewer’s intent and platform environment.

 Attention Span and Interaction Differences